l0e42/l0e42/README.md

 - 🌱 I’m currently doing PhD at Reykjavik University on Theoretical Computer Science, which i am plannig to finish by the end of 2022.
 - 💞️ I’m looking to collaborate on multi-trace runtime monitoring, epistemic temporal logic, rewritting rules fo CCS and implementing some of the applications of these works.
-- 📫 How to reach me: <my name but without the last e><the number after 18> at ru.is
+- 📫 How to reach me: <name without last e~no spaces~the number after 18> at ru.is

 <!---
 l0e42/l0e42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.